archermarx/quadratic/README.md

   auto [x1, x2] = quadratic::solve(a, b, c);
 ```

 When the equation has two solutions, the first solution will be the smaller of the two, i.e. `x1 < x2`.
+The `solve` function is templated and should work with any floating point type.